 Registration for the workshop is free but mandatory.

-Mélisande Albert (INSA Toulouse, Institut de Mathématiques de Toulouse)
+- Mélisande Albert (Institut de Mathématiques de Toulouse, INSA Toulouse)

-Pierre Neuvial (CNRS, Institut de Mathématiques de Toulouse)
+- Pierre Neuvial (Institut de Mathématiques de Toulouse, University of Toulouse)

 - Etienne Roquain (Université de Paris 6, Laboratoire de Probabilités et Modèles Aléatoires)